webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Practiced-With-Guns.md

 ---
 aliases:
 - Practiced With Guns
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Low
-type:
-  -
+- Ability/Categories/Attack-Skill
 ---

-### Practiced With Guns
+## Practiced With Guns
 You are practiced with guns and suffer no penalty when using one.
 Enabler.